ayazhankadessova/portfolio-website-v2/README.md

 ## 💡 Motivation

-After repeatedly coming across Gatsby on YouTube, I was motivated to give it a try in order to make my portfolio website more responsive and interactive.
+After repeatedly coming across **Gatsby** on YouTube, I was motivated to give it a try in order to make my portfolio website **more responsive and interactive**.
 Additionally, I wanted to experiment with different color palettes, as my first website had a dark theme.
 Using React and Gatsby, I was able to create a more dynamic and visually appealing website that showcases my skills and projects in a more engaging way.

-I am thrilled to continue upgrading and improving this website, not only to better represent my abilities and achievements but also to create a more positive user experience for visitors.
+I will work on upgrading this site!

 ## Links & Demo
 [![Netlify Status](https://api.netlify.com/api/v1/badges/92df0046-adaf-4ece-9fa8-004b36b780cf/deploy-status)](https://app.netlify.com/sites/ayazhan-kadessova/deploys)